-If you’re planning a first-time Canada itinerary, there’s a good chance you’ll need to figure out where to stay in Ottawa.
+Planning a first-time Canada itinerary?
+There’s a good chance you’ll need to figure out where to stay in Ottawa.

 Best places to stay in Ottawa

-The Ottawa city centre is relatively compact, and many of the capital’s top accommodations options fall within this area.
+The Ottawa city centre is compact.
+And many of the capital’s top accommodations options fall within this area.

 The best areas to stay in Ottawa include: